davidusb-geek/emhass-add-on/emhass/README.md

 Look for the EMHASS Add-on tab and when inside the Add-on click on `install`.

-This add-on is based on the official python:3.8-slim-buster docker image from docker-hub.
-In the future I may migrate this to the official Home Assistant docker images, however the slim version offers a good trade-off between final image size and possibility to install complete PyPi Python packages.
-Despite the reduced size of the slim image be patient, the installation may take some time depending on your hardware.
+Be patient, the installation may take some time depending on your hardware.

 When the installation has finished go to the `Configuration` tab to set the add-on parameters.